passyaa/golang-sqlite/README.md

 2. Get all groups: http://localhost:8080/groups

 ### 4. List API Endpoints
-You can Download Colletion Postman
+You can Download Colletion Postman [Postman Collection](https://github.com/passyaa/GolangAppCURD/blob/main/golangApp_postman_collection.json)
 Here are some of the available API endpoints:

 1. GET /users/:id - Fetch a single user by ID